influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/monitor/logs.md

 ## Parameters

 ### start
 ({{< req >}})
-Earliest time to include in results.Use a relative duration, absolute time, or integer (Unix timestamp in seconds).
+Earliest time to include in results.

+Use a relative duration, absolute time, or integer (Unix timestamp in seconds).
 For example, `-1h`, `2019-08-28T22:00:00Z`, or `1567029600`.
 Durations are relative to `now()`.

 ### stop

 Latest time to include in results.
+Default is `now()`.

-Default is `now()`.Use a relative duration, absolute time, or integer (Unix timestamp in seconds).
+Use a relative duration, absolute time, or integer (Unix timestamp in seconds).
 For example, `-1h`, `2019-08-28T22:00:00Z`, or `1567029600`.
 Durations are relative to `now()`.

 ### fn
 ({{< req >}})
-Predicate function that evaluates true or false.Records or rows (`r`) that evaluate to `true` are included in output tables.
+Predicate function that evaluates true or false.

+Records or rows (`r`) that evaluate to `true` are included in output tables.
 Records that evaluate to _null_ or `false` are not included in output tables.

 ## Examples

 ### Query notification events from the last hour